jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-5/mpad2003-f25-group-5.md

 ![](signers-distribution-chart.png)
-*Figure 6: This exploratory chart shows how signers are distributed throughout Ottawa*<br>
+*Figure 6: This exploratory chart shows how signers are distributed throughout Ottawa.*<br>

 Through this analysis, I learned that signing populations are not evenly distributed across Ottawa and that language type (ASL vs. QSL vs. Indigenous or other Sign Languages) could potentially play a role in how communities are formed.
 I also learned that visual tools such as pivot tables and charts make it easier to spot patterns and think critically about what might cause them.